Constitution of the New York State Young Democrats

-The Committee shall be made up of the following appointments: two (2) member appointed by the President, one (1) delegate appointed by the Treasurer, one (1) member appointed by the Chair of the Council of Presidents, and one (1) member for every twenty (20) delegates per region, to be appointed by the respective Regional Vice-President.
+The Committee shall be made up of the following appointments: two (2) members appointed by the President, one (1) delegate appointed by the Treasurer, one (1) member appointed by the Chair of the Council of Presidents, and one (1) member for every twenty (20) delegates per region, to be appointed by the respective Regional Vice-President.

 Section 5.2.
 Chairperson.

-The Committee shall be chaired by a member appointed by the President.
+The Committee shall be chaired by a regular member appointed by the President.
 The Chair may take all steps necessary to plan the logistics of the conference prior to the convening of the Program Committee but shall not determine the agenda of the convention without a vote of the committee.